 Pre-requisites: This course assumes you have attended an 8-week mindfulness course, whether mine or with another teacher.

-Venue: Live online AND face-to-face at Renewal Centre, Church Road, Swallowfield, Reading, RG7 1TJ
+Venue: Face-to-face at Renewal Centre, Church Road, Swallowfield, Reading, RG7 1TJ, AND Live online

 Book: Book on this course or contact Mark if you have a question

 Where can I contact the organiser with any questions?

 If you have further questions, do get in touch using one of the options on our Contact Us page.